ojalatodd/outlyer/integrations/couchdb_k8s/README.md

 == Installation ==

-Run the CouchDB_K8s plugin against your Kubernetes master master and it will start collecting the metrics.
+Run the CouchDB_K8s plugin against your Kubernetes master and it will start collecting the metrics.

 ### Plugin Environment Variables